KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

    </td>
    <td>Write-after-read
    </td>
-   <td>Occurs when a subsequent operation overwrites a memory location read by a previous operation before that operation is complete. (requires only execution dependency)
+   <td>Occurs when a subsequent operation overwrites a memory location read by a previous operation before that operation is complete (requires only execution dependency).
    </td>
   </tr>
   <tr>